Fortuna during the Renaissance

 Fortune loves those that have least wit and most confidence and such as like that saying [...]
 "The die is thrown."
 But wisdom makes men bashful, which is the reason that those wise men have so little to do, unless it be with poverty, hunger, and chimney corners; that they live such neglected, unknown, and hated lives: whereas fools abound in money, have the chief commands in the commonwealth, and in a word, flourish every way.
 [Amat Fortuna parum cordatos, amat audaciores, et quibus illud placet pas erriphthô kubos.
 At Sapientia timidulos reddit, ideoque vulgo videtis sapientibus istis cum paupertate, cum fame, cum fumo rem esse, neglectos, inglorios, invisos vivere: Stultos affluere nummis, admoveri reipublicæ gubernaculis, breviter, florere modis omnibus.]
 Erasmus from Rotterdam, Moriae Encomium, LXI (translation by John Wilson, 1668)

 The third introductory image leads to the heart of Plate 48.
-It represents the facade of Palazzo Rucellai, designed by Leon Battista Alberti and built by Bernardo Rossellino in mid 15th Century for a wealthy family of Florentine merchants who supported the Medici (9).
-The photographic reproduction - as often occurs in the procedures Warburg adopts in order to demonstrate his theories - cannot be immediately linked to the iconography of Fortune.
-The prospect of Palazzo Rucellai introduces us – with a temporary suspension of belief in relation to the main theme of the plate - only to the environment in which arises “the symbol of man liberating himself”.
-In the first stringcourse of the building, visible in the photo, can be seen the emblem of the Medici, borrowed by the Rucellai either for factional or family ties: a ring with three feathers, the corpus of the emblem of the Medici “semper Diamante in penis”.
-The presence of the Medicean symbol is nonetheless significant and leads to one of the themes that links several figures in the montage: the theme of the Renaissance emblem – an image with the motto: “body and soul” – which as 16th century writers of treatises would declare, is a figure of an existential or professional venture.
+It represents the facade of Palazzo Rucellai, designed by Leon Battista Alberti and built by Bernardo Rossellino in mid-fifteenth century for a wealthy family of Florentine merchants who supported the Medici (9).
+The photographic reproduction – as often occurs in the procedures Warburg adopts in order to demonstrate his theories – cannot be immediately linked to the iconography of Fortune.
+The prospect of Palazzo Rucellai introduces us – with a temporary suspension of belief in relation to the main theme of the plate – only to the environment which gives rise to “the symbol of man liberating himself”.
+In the first stringcourse of the building, visible in the photo, the emblem of the Medici, borrowed by the Rucellai either for factional or family ties can be seen: a ring with three feathers, the corpus of the emblem of the Medici “Semper Diamante in Penis”.
+The presence of the Medicean symbol is nonetheless significant and leads to one of the themes that links several figures in the montage: the theme of the Renaissance emblem – an image with the motto: “body and soul” – which as sixteenth-century writers of treatises would declare, is a figure of an existential or professional venture.

 I. Fortuna with wheel

-The first two rows of images from the top of the plate are taken over by various representations of 'Fortuna with wheel'.
-Below the introductory image from Christine de Pisan’s manuscript, there is an illustration for a vulgarised version of Liber de Consolatione Philosophiae by Boethius, datable to the 13th Century.
+The first two rows of images from the top of the plate are taken over by various representations of ‘Fortuna with wheel’.
+Below the introductory image from Christine de Pisan’s manuscript, there is an illustration for a vulgarised version of Liber de Consolatione Philosophiae by Boethius, datable to the thirteenth century.
 A passage in the book states:

 You entrusted yourself to the rule of Fortuna: you have to conform to the nature of your mistress.
 But you try to stop the force of the wheel she turns?
 You are the most foolish of all mortals!
 Because if the wheel stops turning, she will cease to be Fortuna.
 [Fortunae te regendum dedisti; dominae moribus oportet obtemperes.
 Tu vero volventis rotae impetum retinere conaris?
 At, omnium mortalium stolidissime, si manere incipit, fors esse desistit] Boet., De cons. ph., II, I, 12-15